 Until the 19th century the parish had its own waywardens (responsible for maintenance of the roads) and overseers of the poor.
 These officers, together with the churchwardens, were answerable to the ratepayers through the parish vestry and ultimately to the county magistrates (the County Council was not set up until 1889).
 By the Poor Law Amendment Act of 1834, however, Langford Budville became part of the Wellington Poor Law Union.
 Under another Act, in 1894, Wellington Rural District Council, which absorbed the functions of the Union, was created and Langford Budville (like other parishes) became entitled to a Parish Council.
 Taunton Deane District (later Borough) Council took control from Wellington Rural District Council after 1974.

-Changes since the Second World War have included some housing development, such as the building of the Swifts estate, and the creation of a recreation field; and although the village has lost its post office and a working-men’s club, the needs of the local community continue to be served by the school, pub, church and parish council, and there are plans for the building of a village hall.
+Changes since the Second World War have included some housing development, such as the building of the Swifts estate, and the creation of a recreation field; and although the village has lost its post office and a working-men’s club, the needs of the local community continue to be served by the school, pub, church, village hall and parish council.